 One thing to mention is that Unbiased's search function automatically defaults to those that have paid a fee.
 In order to reveal the full list, you need to scroll down and untick a box labelled 'show advisers available for contact'.

 Is Unbiased free?

 Unbiased is free for its users.
-You can make as many searches as you like and submit enquires at no cost.
-The only time you will have to pay fees is if you start working with an adviser but that will usually be agreed upfront.
+You can make as many searches as you like and submit enquiries at no cost.
+The only time you will have to pay fees is if you start working with an adviser but that will usually be agreed upon upfront.

 How does Unbiased make money?

 Unbiased is funded through the advisers who upload profiles to its database.
 Advisers can get a free subscription that just includes their basic details or they can pay to be able to accept and respond to enquiries and track analytics such as seeing how often they appear in searches.
 Advisers can also pay extra to have their firm appear more prominently in results for certain postcodes.

 Unbiased has a track record dating back three decades, launching in 1989 as a hotline for consumers to find local advisers.
 It has built up a respectable and reliable brand used by millions of people.
 All advisers signing up to Unbiased must provide their Financial Conduct Authority number to show they are regulated.
 Unbiased also ensures you get the best professionals by ensuring that the advisers search the whole of market.
 It will not allow advisers who can only recommend from a panel of products.

 More VouchedFor users tend to display their fees and you can see client ratings, which Unbiased doesn’t offer.
 VouchedFor has a Trustpilot rating of 4.6 compared to a score of 4.0 for Unbiased.
 Similar to Unbiased, it is offering new customers a free 30-60 minute consultation*.
 Read our VouchedFor review to find out more.